shautvast/beejava/README.md

-# bejava
+# bejava compiler
-Bejava (backend java compiler) is a code creation library, somewhat comparable to javassist or bytebuddy.
+Bejava (backend java) compiler is a code creation library, somewhat comparable to javassist or bytebuddy.
 * It let's you compile bejava-lang' to bytecode.
+As an alternative a BeSource object can be created programmatically and then compiled.
+* In this way it is a backend compiler.
+* Handles creation of the constant pool
 * It does not inspect or enhance existing bytecode, though it could be part of such functionality.

 What is 'bejava lang'?